Sepero/lxpanel-pyvolume/README.md

 This applet will allow you to simply turn up/down the pulseaudio volume.

 This applet is incomplete, but basic functionality works.
 I am posting it for anyone who may wish to improve it.
-Any patches are welcome.
+Written in Python, any patches are welcome.
 Original code by Mitchell Nemitz.

 Bugs/Issues-